 Learn Why Many Short Sales Fail

-Short sales often remind me of Elizabeth Barret Browning.
-How can a short sale fail?
-Let me count the ways.
+To paraphrase poet Elizabeth Barrett Browning, how can a short sale fail?
+Let us count the ways.
 A short sale can fail to the depth and breadth and height the soul of a nervous buyer can reach.
-It's normal to be fearful that a short sale will fail, because you hear more about the short sales that don't close.
+It's normal to be fearful that a short sale will fail because you hear more about the short sales that don't close.

 That's not to say that a novice agent can't handle a short sale, but experienced short sale agents often learn from their mistakes.
 An inexperienced short sale agent might not have faced some of the problems inherent in short sales nor have access to a quick solution, which could cause your short sale to fail.

 So what can go wrong?
 What can make a short sale fail?
 Assuming you have offered a reasonable price for that short sale and the sellers qualify for a short sale, many of the problems in a short sale occur near the approval stage.
 After you've waited months for short sale approval, weathered torrential rainstorms and crossed sun-parched deserts.
 Following are 10 of the top reasons a short sale will fail:

 Unreasonable Second Lenders